RockitBootcamp/Student-Resources/CSS/01 Basic Selectors/README.md

 p a span {}
 ```

 This can be read "Select any `span` element __that is a descendant of__ an `a` element __that is a descendant of__ a `p` element".
 Actually there is a cool project that will explain selectors to you.
-Type `p a span {}` in the [Direct Input field of this page](http://tux.theopalgroup.com/cgi-bin/css3explainer/selectoracle.py) and get the selector explained to you.
+Type 'p a span {}' in the [Direct Input field of this page](http://tux.theopalgroup.com/cgi-bin/css3explainer/selectoracle.py) and get the selector explained to you.

 ### Descendant vs Child

-The `>` "child selector" is like the descendant one except it only selects the direct children of a parent element.
+CSS Selectors have "operands" which are characters that change the meaning of the selector.
+The `>` is an "operand" which means "child selector" is like the descendant one except it only selects the direct children of a parent element.

 Let's use this HTML: